×

 When we asked people about diversity in Indonesia and whether locals are accepting of differences, they said...

 "Indonesia is a very diverse country, culturally and religiously.
 There are hundreds of different ethnic and religious groups coexisting peacefully.
 People in Indonesia are generally welcoming of diversity, with strong community bonds and mutual respect among its citizens.
-Despite the country's diversity, the national motto is one of unity: Bhinneka Tunggal Ika, literally translated as 'Unity in Diversity'," commented one expat who made the move to Indonesia.
+Despite the country's diversity, the national motto is one of unity: Bhinneka Tunggal Ika, literally translated as 'Unity in Diversity'," said a member in Indonesia.

 AGS Worldwide MoversAGS Worldwide Movers